 Meanwhile, mix your cream and grated cheese in a sauce pitcher.

-Divide the veggie and bacon mixture into individual bowls.
+Divide the spaghetti squash and bacon mixture into individual bowls.
 Season with fresh ground pepper.
 Then top each with your cheese sauce.
 Serve warm with extra grated cheese on the side for those who would like to add more cheese.

 Pro tips and recipe notes